geohackweek/ghw2018_landlab/README.md

-# gwh2018_landlab
+# Project Title:
+[Paragraph describing the need and benefits to open source research software education in earth sciences]

+Application Example and Motivation
+[Landlab group on HydroShare using CI to train new students on a science domain specidfic modeling framework - How would we do that in other domains?

+Sample Application and Rubric
+[Rose - Georgia Tech example - EdX; IDE for Python Enthought;  Decribe rubric as compared to online tutorials e.g. ESRI certificated, CUAHSI Virtual Classroom]

+Specific Questions (breaking up of the project task) The project contains two main parts: designing the framework for new modules and development of individual modules

+## 1. The Framework
 The repository contains curriculum developed for geo-spatio-temporal analysis using open source research software.

-## Start to Finish Tutorial building for Geo-spatio-temporal education and research
+### Start to Finish Tutorial building for Geo-spatio-temporal education and research
 We are developing a framework for research software development that applies to a range of examples usable in the classroom.

-## Common Workflow Tools
+### Common Workflow Tools
 _Github_  - describe why, how
 _HydroShare
 _Landlab_